C++ Memory Management

 6.10 Resource Selection: What to Use When

-4. std::pmr::null_memory_resource — tests and guards; fail fast on unexpected allocations.
+4. std::pmr::null_memory_resource — tests/guards; fail fast on unexpected allocations.

-Lifetime rule: a PMR container must not outlive the resource it allocates from.
+• Lifetime rule: PMR container must not outlive its resource.

 6.11 Practical Checklist for Introducing PMR

-1. Identify hot allocations: std::vector, std::string, maps, temporary buffers.
+1. Identify hot allocations — vector, string, maps, temporary buffers.

-3. Create a suitable memory_resource at the right scope (per-cycle, per-call, or per-component).
+3. Create suitable memory_resource at right scope (per-cycle, per-call, per-component).

-4. Construct top-level objects with that resource; rely on allocator propagation for nested objects.
+4. Construct top-level objects with that resource; rely on propagation for nested.

 6.12 One-Liner Summary

-PMR keeps container types stable but makes their allocation strategy runtime-pluggable via a polymorphic memory_resource, enabling performance gains, tracking, and strict "no accidental heap allocations" guarantees.
+• PMR keeps container types stable but makes allocation strategy runtime-pluggable via polymorphic memory_resource → perf gains, tracking, strict "no accidental heap" guarantees.

 7. Advanced Allocation: Placement New and std::launder